Bootstrap

 This will recursively build several generations of the compiler, until you have latest-built-by-latest.

-We don't "install" the compiler for you automatically - you can chose to either:
+This won't "install" the compiler for you automatically - you could either:

 • or simply ~/fu/bin/fu instead of fu to invoke the compiler: